wpilibsuite/SystemcoreTesting/LimelightVision.md

 Limelight.clearSharedMap();
 ```

+### All Overrides (Methods in robot code that override UI configurations)

+There is a single chain of authority.
+UI Pipeline settings are at the bottom, Pipeline Configuration Overrides (.vpr in deploy folder) override UI Pipeline Settings, and Individual Settings Overrides (EG setFiducialDownscalingOverride) override all.

-**Overrides.** Every override has a matching clear that hands control back to the pipeline or web UI.
+Every override has a matching clear that hands control back to the pipeline or web UI.

 | Name | Override | Clear |
 |---|---|---|